harvard-dce/mh-opsworks/README.md

 with the username / password set in your `secrets.json` configuration.
 The url is `<your public admin node hostname>/ganglia`.

+### Deploying to a different region than the default of us-east-1

+We currently support:

+* us-east-1
+* us-west-1
+* us-west-2

+By default, clusters are deployed to `us-east-1`.
+If you'd like to use a different region:

+1. Run `./bin/rake cluster:new` to generate your cluster config

+1. Change the `region` to one of the supported options via `./bin/rake cluster:edit`.

+You must do this before creating your cluster via `./bin/rake admin:cluster:init`.

+### Supporting a new region

+If you'd like to deploy clusters to a currently unsupported region:

+1. find a NAT instance AMI in that region in the "community AMIs" section of the EC2 AMI marketplace.
+Look for `Amazon Linux AMI VPC NAT x86_64 HVM EBS`, for instance.

+1. Update the AWSNATAMI mapping for your region in `templates/OpsWorksInVPC.template` with the AMI image ID you found above.

+1. Edit your cluster config to use the new region

+1. Run `./bin/rake admin:cluster:init`

+1. Work with the cluster as usual.

+Please submit a PR when you've confirmed everything works.

 ### Loggly

 The Admin, Engage, and Workers layers include a chef recipe to add an rsyslog